bitnami-labs/katacoda-scenarios/https-configuration/step2.md

     `sudo /opt/bitnami/ctlscript.sh restart apache`{{execute}}

-6. Verify the new certificate:
+6. Verify the contents of the new certificate, in particular checking that it uses the correct domain name:

     `openssl s_client -showcerts -connect localhost:443 | more`{{execute}}